DenmarkPolice/PA1450/README.md

 These project planning, management and execution activities have the purpose of letting the students try the theory studied as well as gaining some understanding regarding the adoption of the development models and techniques in practical contexts.

 Finally, in the context of the second project planning, management and execution activity a small software development task will be carried out, in which the students, organised in groups of 3 or 4 members will develop a small piece of software to be integrated into a bigger software system.

+## Data structure

+    app.py - core app definition, CSS loading, import and attach layout layouts.py - one or more layouts, could be a sub-module callbacks.py - callback functions attached to app layout routes.py - routing logic for a multi-page app utils.py - utility functions